MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/task-add-protection-label.md

 In this task, you will configure the label Confidential to add protection of a particular RMS template to every document on which it is applied.

-## To add protection to the Confidential label:
+## To add protection to the Confidential label
 1. Select the `Confidential` label.
 The label editing screen opens on the left.
 2. In the `Set RMS protection for documents and emails containing this label` area, select the relevant RMS template from the list.
   > [!NOTE]